zetxqx/gateway-api-inference-extension/site-src/guides/adapter-rollout.md

 The goal of this guide is to show you how to perform incremental roll out operations, which gradually deploy new versions of your inference infrastructure.
-You can update LoRA adapters and Inference Pool with minimal service disruption.
+You can update LoRA adapters in an InferencePool with minimal service disruption.

 LoRA adapter rollouts let you deploy new versions of LoRA adapters in phases, without altering the underlying base model or infrastructure.
 Use LoRA adapter rollouts to test improvements, bug fixes, or new features in your LoRA adapters.

-The [`InferenceModelRewrite`](/api-types/inferencemodelrewrite) resource allows platform administrators and model owners to control how inference requests are routed to specific models within an Inference Pool.
+The [`InferenceModelRewrite`](/api-types/inferencemodelrewrite) resource allows platform administrators and model owners to control how inference requests are routed to specific models within an InferencePool.
-This capability is essential for managing model lifecycles without disrupting client applications.
+This capability is essential for managing model/adapter lifecycles without disrupting client applications.

 ## Prerequisites & Setup

 Follow [getting-started](https://gateway-api-inference-extension.sigs.k8s.io/guides/getting-started-latest/#getting-started-with-an-inference-gateway) to set up the IGW stack.

-In this guide, we modify the LoRA adapters configMap to have two food-review models to better illustrate the gradual rollout scenario.
+In this guide, we modify the LoRA adapters ConfigMap to have two food-review models to better illustrate the gradual rollout scenario.

-The configMap used in this guide is as follows:
+The ConfigMap used in this guide is as follows:

 ```yaml
 apiVersion: v1